MattiaFerrarini/Interactive-DRL/README.md

 ## Notes
 The agent trained is very simple and will probably not perform well in certain environments. <br>
-The goal of the project is simply to experiment with DRL.
+The goal of the project is simply to experiment with DRL and explore its limitations.